-Report on Ethnic Profiling in Sweden: Randomly Selected
+Report on Ethnic/Racial Profiling in Sweden: Randomly Selected

 Randomly Selected is part of a report series from the Department of Criminology at Stockholm University.
 It is developed by the criminologist Leandro Schclarek Mulinari on behalf of Civil Rights Defenders.
 The study is qualitative and based on interviews with police officers, as well as individuals who have been subjected to racial/ethnic profiling.
 The interview subjects are Afroswedes, Muslims and Roma, mainly from marginalised residential areas of major cities.
 The report’s overall aim is to deepen the understanding of a much-debated but under-examined phenomenon in Sweden.